-Throughout human history, the spiritual influence of several persons endures.
+Throughout human history, the spiritual influence of many people endures.
 Jesus Christ and Buddha come to mind immediately when we consider this type of influence.
 We know that they both walked the earth, spreading the knowledge of their experience of God.
 Their influence was so strong that their disciples continued their teachings.
 Organizations, like churches and monasteries, arose.
 And millions of souls have followed their path even to this day.

 Śrī Ramakrishna’s Early Life

 Śrī Ramakrishna was born on February 18, 1836, in a rural area of Bengal, India.
 He was the son of deeply religious parents of the priestly caste.
 Their virtuous examples molded and secured their son’s character.

 For example, Khudiram Chatterji, Ramaskrishna’s father, was especially committed to truthfulness.
 He would not break this cherished principle on any grounds.
 On one occasion, he was pressured to lie for a village landlord.
 Khudiram refused to bear false witness.
 This eventually resulted in the confiscation of his ancestral property.

 Young Ramakrishna wasn’t interested in the subjects taught at school.
 However, he was a keen observer of nature and the world around him.
 The natural world was one of his most influential teachers.
 Ramakrishna was also attracted to the recital of scriptural texts and stories.
 Wandering yogis and ascetics passed through his village frequently.
 Ramakrishna loved to hear the stories they told from India’s great epics—the Ramayana and Mahabharata.

 Ramakrishna’s early life was peppered with events that foretold his spiritual potential.
 His friends and family often found him in spiritual moods.
 Once, while enacting the part of a god in a village drama, he became lost in ecstasy.